Support

 Binary Ninja Sidekick is made by Vector 35, a company focused on building reverse engineering tools, video games, and video games built on top of reverse engineering tools.
 We're the same team that created Binary Ninja itself.

-If you have an additional question that hasn't been answered here already, or if you would like further clarification on something, please try asking on our public Slack, the chat feature on our main website, or contacting us via email (binaryninja [at] vector35 [dot] com).
+If you have an additional question that hasn't been answered here already, or if you would like further clarification on something, please contact us.